Microsoft-Build-2016/CodeLabs-Data/Module2-GainInsights/README.md

 		],
 	> ````

-1. Go back to the Azure portal and check if the storage provisioning is complete. **Take note of the storage account name and key values from the settings pane.
+1. Go back to the Azure portal and check if the storage provisioning is complete. **Take note of the storage account name and key values from the settings pane**.

 	![Getting account name and key](Images/setup-storage-key.png?raw=true "Getting account name and key")